shandonwayne/shandonwayne/README.md

-- 👋  Hi, I’m @shandonwayne
+- 👋 &nbsp; Hi, I’m @shandonwayne
-- 👀  I’m interested in all things design
+- 👀 &nbsp; I’m interested in all things design
-- 🌱  I’m currently learning scrollmagic js
+- 🌱 &nbsp; I’m currently learning scrollmagic js
-- 💞️  I’m looking to collaborate on online learning
+- 💞️ &nbsp; I’m looking to collaborate on online learning
-- 📫  How to reach me: shandoncardosa.com
+- 📫 &nbsp; How to reach me: shandoncardosa.com

 <!---
 shandonwayne/shandonwayne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.